AdobeDocs/experience-manager-learn.en/help/foundation/authentication/adobe-ims-authentication-technical-video-understand.md

 >[!NOTE]
 >
 > If using AEM as a Cloud Service, assign Admin Console users directly to Product Profiles.
-Transitive permissions between Admin Console users to Poroduct Profules via Admin Console user groups is not supported for AEM as a Cloud Service.
+Transitive permissions between Admin Console users to Product Profiles via Admin Console user groups is not supported for AEM as a Cloud Service.

 ### Applying permissions in Adobe Experience Manager